-- Oversight: Overseeing fiscal management, and measurement and evaluation of quality of implementation and impact.
+- Oversight: Overseeing fiscal management and program evaluation of implementation quality and impact.

 - Fundraising: Contributing funds and raising the private commitment.

-- Stakeholder engagement: Convening CS educators and building partnerships with the wider tech sector.
+- Stakeholder engagement: Convening CS educators and building partnerships with higher education, industry, and nonprofits.

 - Thought partner: Providing domain expertise on CS education and its integration throughout the NYC K12 school system.